ROMANS 8:

 Well, we will be looking at that in a moment, but first

-of all, let's consider our incarnate Lord, as He is presented to us, in
+of all, let's consider our incarnate Lord as He is presented to us in V 3.

-sinful flesh", but it doesn't say He was made in the likeness of
+flesh," but it doesn't say He was made in the likeness of flesh.

-Certainly, angels have appeared in the likeness of flesh, but at no point were
+appeared in the likeness of flesh, but at no point were they human.

 They were simply masquerading in human form.